Battle casualties in Afghanistan

 - Treatment is based on the severity of wounds or injuries and can be complicated by the tactical situation, particularly if troops are still engaged with the enemy.

-- For life-threatening wounds or injuries the following timings are mandated by International Security Assistance Force and endorsed by Australia:
+- For life-threatening wounds or injuries response timings are mandated by International Security Assistance Force and endorsed by Australia:

 - All ADF personnel receive advanced first aid training and can provide immediate care within the first ten minutes of wounding.